The Best Places to Find Freelance Writing Jobs for Beginners

 Google can connect you with job postings if you type in your topic and freelance writer.
 You might be surprised what pops up.
 You may find company websites with job postings or forums.

-This list of places to find online writing jobs is not exhaustive by any means.
-The ones I’ve listed are for both beginning and experienced writers.
+This list of places to find online writing jobs for beginners is not exhaustive by any means.
+The ones I’ve listed are for both experienced writers and freelance writing entry-level jobs.
 There are other job boards out there, and many of those are for more advanced writers.

 I wanted to take a second to address the websites that give salaries such as $39,000-$54,000.
 One of those platforms advertised a writing job salary with a company that I know is almost impossible to make.

 So, when they say you can make $54,000 a year, don’t let it fool you because that’s usually for full-time hours, and there are not always enough projects available for full-time work.
 It’s just something to keep in the back of your mind.

 The best thing you can do when looking for freelance writing jobs for beginners, especially when you start, is to develop a routine.
 You may want to search as soon as you get up in the morning and apply or pitch.